-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of 2020 parent company only financial statements.
-These matters were addressed in the context of our audit of the parent company only financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of 2020 consolidated financial statements.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-1. Loss Allowance of Accounts receivable
+1. Loss Allowance of Accounts Receivable

-As of December 31, 2020, the Company's net accounts receivable amounted to NT\$1,095,302 thousand, representing 15% of the parent company only total assets which is significant for the financial statements.
+As of December 31, 2020, the Group's net accounts receivable amounted to NT\$1,197,638 thousand, representing 16% of the total consolidated assets which is significant for the consolidated financial statements.
 Since the loss allowance of accounts receivable is measured by the expected credit loss for the duration of the accounts receivable, the measurement of expected credit loss involves making judgement, analysis and estimates, and the result will affect net accounts receivable.
 Therefore we considered this a key audit matter.

 Our audit procedures included, but are not limited to, assessing the appropriateness of expected credit loss for accounts receivable; understanding and testing the effectiveness of the internal control over accounts receivable collection established by management; sampling customers to perform confirmation and reviewing the collection in subsequent period to evaluate recoverability; testing the accuracy of aging and analyzing changes in aging to assess reasonableness; testing the relevant statistical information of loss rate calculated by rolling rate; considering the rationality of the prospective information and assessing the appropriateness of expected credit loss.
-Please refer to Note 5 and 6 in notes to the parent company only financial statements.
+Please refer to Note 5 and 6 in notes to the consolidated financial statements.